Singular TQFTs, foams and type D arc algebras: The combinatorial model

 \subsubsection{Examples of the multiplication}

 Let us give some examples.
-Note that we always omit the step called \textit{collapsing}, cf. \cite[(27)]{EST1}.
+Note that we always omit the step called \textit{collapsing}, that is, getting rid of the identity piece in the middle which remains after the surgery, cf. \cite[(27)]{EST1}.
 Moreover, the reader can find several examples in \cite[Examples 3.15 and 3.16]{EST1} of which we encourage her/him to convert to our situation here, see also \fullref{remark:old-webalg}.

 \begin{example} As already in the setup of \cite{EST1}, the most involved example is a nested merge, which now comes in plenty of varieties.
 Here is one:

 We have $\stype=0$, $\dist(C_{\mathrm{in}},i)=0$ and $\sdist(i)=0$, giving a positive sign.
 The last move, which never gives any signs, reconnects the phantom seams to fit our choice of basis (which is formally defined in \fullref{subsec:cup-foam}). \end{example}